EduardoAraujoB/moovies-catalog-backend/README.md

 **Authentication**

-  - `APP_SECRET`: It's a secret used to generate the tokens of aplicattion
+  - `APP_SECRET`: It's a secret used to generate the tokens of the aplicattion
   - `TOKEN_DURATION`: Use it to set the expiration date of the aplicattion token

 **Database**